CURRICULUM

 Social and Emotional

 Frogstreet Curriculum, incorporates social emotional learning strategies that promote self-regulation and connection.
 This creates an environment which facilitates long-term learning.
-Students learning breathing and other calming techniques, school commitments, and safety practices that can be implemented anywhere at any time to help manage emotions and connect with others.
+Students learn breathing and other calming techniques, school commitments, and safety practices that can be implemented anywhere at any time to help manage emotions and connect with others.

 Our students learn the importance of being kind and loving their teachers, classmates, family and friends.
 With the use of literacy, puppet animations, dramatic play, role playing, and positive redirection, we support families in instilling moral values that will create a solid foundation now and years to come.